The Phonebook / Directory Service

 - To have a users personal phonebook synchronised with the entries in their personal exchange contact folder, add the user’s email in the emails to sync section.

 To check if your Exchange contacts have been synchronized with 3CX go to the “Contacts” screen.
-Exchange contacts will be marked with “Contact Type” - “Exchange.”
+Exchange contacts will be marked with “Contact Type” - “Office 365.”

-After having successfully configured MS Exchange Sync, you can take advantage of the ability to automatically change your extension status, based on your status in the Outlook calendar (requires Exchange version 2013 SP1).
-If you have scheduled appointments where your “Show As” status is set to “Working Elsewhere” or “Out Of Office,” then your status in 3CX Phone System will automatically change to the “Away” or “Out Of Office” respectively.
+After having successfully configured MS Exchange Sync, you can take advantage of the ability to automatically change your extension status, based on your status in the Outlook calendar (requires Exchange version 2013 SP1, 2016 or Office 365 with Exchange).
+If you have scheduled appointments where your “Show As” status is set to “Working Elsewhere” or “Away,” then your status in 3CX Phone System will automatically change to the “Do Not Disturb” or “Away” respectively.

-To enable this feature, select “Contacts” > “Exchange” and check the “Presence Integration > Set 3CX status to away” checkbox.
-You can read find a detailed description of this process in How to Use Exchange Calendar Status Synchronization.
+To enable this feature, select “Contacts” > “Office 365” and check the “Presence Integration > Set 3CX status to away” checkbox.
+You can read find a detailed description of this process in how to use Exchange calendar status synchronization.

-LDAP (Lightweight Directory Access Protocol) Directory Search has the ability to connect to an external LDAP directory server, for example Microsoft Active Directory.
+LDAP (Lightweight Directory Access Protocol) Directory Search has the ability to connect to an external LDAP directory server, which must be a Microsoft Active Directory.
 When an incoming call is received, 3CX will query the LDAP server and look for a contact match.
 If a match is found, the contact will be automatically added to the 3CX Company Phonebook and the contact information will be displayed for SUBSEQUENT calls made by this caller.
-The process is not possible for the first call as LDAP is not real time and the query can not be relied upon to be fast enough not to delay inbound call processing.
+The process is not possible for the first call as LDAP is not real time and the query cannot be relied upon to be fast enough not to delay inbound call processing.

 To Configure LDAP Directory Search with 3CX Phone System: